jojodm997/Ruby/README.md

-Koans folder are from https://www.rubykoans.com/
+Koans exercises are from https://www.rubykoans.com/